Toward A Predictive Theory Of Depression

 Depression isn’t normal sadness.
 But if normal sadness lowers neural confidence a little, maybe depression is the pathological result of biological processes that lower neural confidence.
 To give a total fake example which I’m not saying is what actually happens, if you run out of whatever neurotransmitter you use to signal high confidence, that would give you permanent pathological low confidence and might look like depression.

 One problem with this theory is the time course.
 Sure, if you’re eternally successful, you should raise your confidence.
 But eternally successful people are rarely eternally happy.
-If we’re thinking of happiness-as-felt-emotion, tt seems more like they’re happy for a few hours after they win an award or make their first million or whatever, then go back down to baseline.
+If we’re thinking of happiness-as-felt-emotion,itt seems more like they’re happy for a few hours after they win an award or make their first million or whatever, then go back down to baseline.
 I’m not sure it makes sense to start lots of new projects in the hour after you win an award.

 One way of resolving this: maybe happiness is the derivative of neural confidence?
 It’s the feeling of your confidence levels increasing, the same way acceleration is the feeling of your speed increasing?